 James Madison served two terms from 1809 to 1817.
 His presidency started the same day as his term as Secretary of State under Thomas Jefferson expired.
 For his first term as president, he had George Clinton as his vice-President, and the second term Eldridge Gerry held the position.

 The Presidency of James Madison

-Madison led the ill-prepared nation into the War of 1812, which was fought against Great Britain.
-The war started out very rough for Americans, but in the end Americans felt victorious despite the stalemate.
-Unfortunately for Madison, his reputation was already tarnished due to negative feelings regarding the feelings that are nation was under prepared as it went against Britain in the War of 1812.
-As a result, Madison was able to forge a very strong military.
+Madison led the ill-prepared nation into the War of 1812 against Great Britain.
+The war started very rough for Americans, but in the end, Americans felt victorious despite the stalemate.
+Unfortunately for Madison, his reputation was already tarnished due to negative feelings regarding the feelings that our nation was underprepared as it went against Britain in the War of 1812.
+As a result, Madison was able to forge a powerful military.

-Also during his Presidency, he created the second national bank, which he put into place in 1816.
+Also, during his Presidency, he created the second national bank, which he put into place in 1816.
 His secretary of state wanted to stop the first national bank in 1812, but Madison recognized that the government would not be able to continue to fight in the War of 1812, without the bank.
-At the end of his Presidency, the nation was on an upswing of good feelings, rather than the downward trend early on in his Presidency.
+At the end of his Presidency, the nation's feelings towards him had greatly improved, compared to early on in his Presidency.
 He retired after his second term, not going on for a third term.

 After his retirement from the Presidency, he and his wife had an active part in attempting to free slaves.
-They actually worked on freeing and moving many slaves to the West coast of South Africa.
-He died at the age of 85, on June 28, 1836 in Orange County in Montpelier, Virginia.
+They worked on freeing and moving many slaves to the West coast of South Africa.
+He died at the age of 85 on June 28, 1836, in Orange County in Montpelier, Virginia.
 He was buried in the family plot on the Madison mansion grounds.
-He is remembered as one of the most successful politicians, because of his ability to be on the winning side of virtually every issue throughout his entire career as a politician.
+He is remembered as one of the most successful politicians because he was winning side of virtually every issue throughout his entire career as a politician.

 March 16, 1751 - Virginia